hidden-rad/Task2/README.md

 # Task 2 : Regenerating Diagnostic Processes and Reports

 ## Introduction
 Task 2 focuses on generating a diagnostic reasoning report that reflects the structured diagnostic flow used by radiologists.
-Using crowd-sourced data that simulates the radiologist’s diagnostic process, participants are tasked with creating a causality-focused report based on the A5-ABCDE approach.
+Using crowd-sourced data that simulates the radiologist’s diagnostic process, participants are tasked with creating a causality-focused report based on the causative relationships within the diagnostic reasoning flow.
 This approach aligns with the standardized diagnostic structure in radiology and provides insights into the reasoning process from initial observations to final conclusions.

 ![Diagram for Task 2](./images/task2_diagram.png "Task 2 Overview")